 There are many websites that can support your child with their Maths work.
 Some explain mathematical ideas with examples provided, whereas others include activities and games to practise important skills.
 Online video websites such as YouTube and Khan Academy can demonstrate some aspects of maths visually for those who need to see it in action.

-Mathletics can be accessed from any computer with your child's log-in details - please ask their class teacher if you would like a copy of these to keep at home.
+IXL can be accessed from any computer, tablet or mobile device with your child's log-in details - please ask their class teacher if you would like a copy of these to keep at home.

 Please note, as children move up the school, we are teaching them to calculate (add, subtract, multiply & divide) using 'formal' column methods.
 These are the 'old fashioned' methods many parents, grandparents and carers may already be familiar with.
 If you would like specific information about this in order to support your child, please speak with their class teacher to find out exactly which stage in this process they are currently working at: rushing the development of their written methods can have a negative impact in the long-term so it's generally best to ask if you are at all unsure.